Rashedul/diffER/README.md

 ### 4. Plot healmap

-- You may experiment with different p-values and assess quality by visualizing the results in a heatmap or profile plot.
+- You may experiment with different p-values and check quality by visualizing the results in a heatmap or profile plot.
 You can use `plot_heatmap.py` to generate a heatmap.

 ```
 python plot_heatmap.py -i diffER_group_A_enriched_regions.bed -s "./data/*CLL/*.bed" -o output.csv -img heatmap1